Athletes who changed the game. Moments that changed history.

 A Home Field History of DC Baseball

-Begin in Shaw at the site of Griffith Stadium, where the Washington Senators and the Homestead Grays of the Negro Leagues shared hallowed ground.
-Ride the Green Line south through the story of a city that lost its team twice, fought to reclaim its baseball identity, and built a new home on the banks of the Anacostia.
-From the ghost of Griffith Stadium to the gates of Nationals Park, this is DC’s baseball story - and America’s baseball story - told in the way it deserves.
+We begin in Shaw at the site of Griffith Stadium, where the Washington Senators and the Homestead Grays of the Negro Leagues.
+We then ride the Green Line south as we explore the story of how DC lost its baseball teams multiple times, fought to reclaim its baseball identity, and has launched a new era at Nationals Park.
+This is DC’s baseball story, and it can’t be separated from American story.

 CHANGING THE GAME